New galleries in detail

 Explore our image gallery

 More than 500sqm of space within the Gallery has been refurbished and more than 1,500 of the Lady Lever’s most important objects have been redisplayed.

-This project will deliver more than 500sqm of refurbished rooms within the Gallery.
-The beautiful South end galleries will display 1,700 of the Lady Lever’s most important objects, including the best collection of Wedgwood jasperware in the world, one of the best collections of Chinese porcelain in Europe, outstanding 18th century paintings and furniture, and some of the most significant 19th century sculpture in a British collection.
+These include; the best collection of Wedgwood jasperware in the world, one of the best collections of Chinese porcelain in Europe, outstanding 18th century paintings and furniture, and some of the most significant 19th century sculpture in a British collection.

-The 500sqm of refurbished space encompasses the following galleries and public spaces:
+The 500sqm of refurbished space includes:

-Find out how you can support the development of the south end galleries.
+Find out how you can support the development of the South End galleries.